paolosalvatori/ServiceBusExplorer/README.md

 # Service Bus Explorer
 The Service Bus Explorer allows users to connect to a Service Bus namespace and efficiently administer messaging entities.
 The tool provides advanced features like import/export functionality or the ability to test topic, queues, subscriptions, relay services, notification hubs and events hubs.

+There are no dedicated developers so development is entirely based on voluntary effort.

 ![Service Bus Explorer](./media/service-bus-explorer.png)

 # Installation